severalnines/galera-docker-pxc56/README.md

 All nodes should report to etcd periodically with an expiring key.
 The default `TTL` value is 30 seconds.
 Container will report every `TTL - 2` seconds when it's alive (wsrep_cluster_state\_comment=Synced) via `report_status.sh`.
 If a container is down, it will no longer send an update to etcd thus the key (wsrep_cluster_state_comment) is removed after expiration.
 This simply indicates that the registered node is no longer synced with the cluster and it will be skipped when constructing the Galera communication address.

-To check the list of running nodes via etcd, simply run the following (assuming CLUSTER_NAME="my_wsrep_cluster"):
+To check the list of running nodes via etcd, run the following (assuming CLUSTER_NAME="my_wsrep_cluster"):
 ```javascript
 $ curl -s "http://192.168.55.111:2379/v2/keys/galera/my_wsrep_cluster?recursive=true" | python -m json.tool
 {